LowellObservatory/LDTObserverTools/README.md

  - **`lmi_etc`**: Python GUI version of the LMI exposure time calculator (http://www2.lowell.edu/users/massey/LMI/etc_calc.php).

  - **`deveny_collfoc_range`**: Use the specified grating angle and mount temperature to suggest a range for use with the DeVeny LOUI collimator focus sequence function.
 This is important because, unlike all other focus routines at LDT, this function takes the _**starting point**, step, and number of exoposures_ rather than the _**expected focus value**, step, and number of exposures_.
 Having a routine to compute the desired values would make this step easier and less prone to error (_i.e._, only searching on one side of the expected focus).

+ - **`validate_input_list`**: The extant input list validation tool (https://jumar.lowell.edu/confluence/display/LDTOI/Validate+Input+List) was produced in 2015 using an old Java Runtime Environment that is not available on most modern operating systems.
+As such, the tool is virtually useless.
+This python program would provide this key functionality in a modern environment.